chimochio/civng/README.md

 Each unit has two movements per turn.
 You can cycle through active units with `.`.
 You start a new turn by pressing Return.

+The cells highlighted in yellow around the active units are cells where that unit can move this turn.
+There will soon be a "move to" feature allowing us to move past a friendly unit.

 If you move on a tile with an enemy unit on it, you initiate a melee attack automatically.
 If you win, you move on the enemy's tile.